750 - 1,000 sq ft

 Native or drought-tolerant plants, Pathways, Low water/xeric plants, Shrubs

 Advice from the Owner

-I smothered my front lawn (cardboard/lasagna method) in fall 2014.
+I smothered my front lawn (cardboard/lasagna method) in the fall of 2014.
 I planted the space the following spring with a lot of small plants ordered from High Country Gardens and a few small shrubs from local nurseries.
 My focus was on creating a xeriscape yard, and it is now extremely waterwise.
-Without an irrigation system, I hand-water a few times per year, during driest periods, including winter occasionally.
+Without an irrigation system, I hand-water a few times per year, during the driest periods, including winter occasionally.
 I will say that weeding was a huge chore for the first few years while it filled in.
 If I had to do it again, I would probably scatter seeds instead of planting seedlings, and focus more on natives.
 These are both things I'm planning to do in my backyard, which is next!Back to Inspiration Hub

 Struggling with coming up with yard design concepts?
 Check out what other Waterwise participants have done.

 Join your neighbors and have your very own Waterwise Yard!

 Scan our FAQs page or reach out to us directly and we’ll be sure to help you out ASAP.